hortonworks/cloudbreak/README.md

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.

+In order to kill Cloudbreak and Periscope containers running in docker/boot2docker and redirect the Cloudbreak and Periscope related traffic to the Cloudbreak running in IDEA, use the following command:

 ```
 cbd util local-dev
 ```

-In order to kill Cloudbreak container running in docker/boot2docker and redirect the Cloudbreak related traffic to the Cloudbreak running in IDEA use the followig command:

 ## IDEA

 ### Check out the Cloudbreak repository

-Go to https://github.com/hortonworks/cloudbreak, Clone or download, Use SSH which is described here: https://help.github.com/articles/connecting-to-github-with-ssh/
+Go to https://github.com/hortonworks/cloudbreak, Either clone or download the repository, use SSH which is described here: https://help.github.com/articles/connecting-to-github-with-ssh/

 ### Project settings in IDEA